VictorWinberg/qr-hunt/README.md

 ## Environment variables

-There are two env-files needed ...
+There are two env-files that you need to create locally:
-- one in root dir `.env` (backend)
+- one in root dir (path: `.env`) for backend
-- one in client dir `client/.env` (frontend)
+- one in client dir (path: `client/.env`) for frontend
-> Please copy the `.env.example` and fill in the correct env vars for each .env-file
+> You can copy the `.env.example` to `.env` and modify the variables as needed

 ## Database Setup
 ```